karagozenes/HTM5-CSS3/README.md

-# The Natours and Trillo projects was coded as a content of the "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" course which is available on Udemy.
+# The Natours and Trillo projects was coded as a content of the course named "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" which is available on Udemy.